5 Tools for Sketchnoting on your iPad

 3. Automatic Organization

 Concepts can sort your tools automatically by layer so when you’re drawing full notes with fills, highlights and colors, the pen always stays on top.
-This keeps notes tidy, and makes it easy to come back later to edit details for that extra polish in a final version.
+This keeps notes tidy, and makes it easy to come back later to edit details for extra polish in a final version.

 Smart brush layering means your pens and pencils always stay on top.